ghik/kubernetes-the-harder-way/docs/Spinning_up_Worker_Nodes.md

 containerRuntimeEndpoint: "unix:///var/run/containerd/containerd.sock"
 cgroupDriver: "systemd"
 EOF

+if [[ $vmname =~ ^control[0-9]+ ]]; then cat <<EOF | sudo tee -a /var/lib/kubelet/kubelet-config.yaml
+registerWithTaints:
+  - key: node-roles.kubernetes.io/control-plane
+    value: ""
+    effect: NoSchedule
+EOF
 ```

+The `registerWithTaints` configuration option is appended only for control plane nodes, and it ensures that
+they are excluded from regular pod scheduling (unless very explicitly requested).

 > [!NOTE]
 > 10.32.0.10 is the (arbitrarily chosen) address of a cluster-internal DNS server.